 One place I do have to mention is the Three Monkeys.
 It serves Mediterranean food and Balinese sparkling wine by the rice field.
 This has been one of our all-time favorites.

-For example, in Three Monkeys we had duck, very typical to French cuisine, yet a festive food in Bali also.
+For example, in Three Monkeys, we had duck, very typical of French cuisine, yet a festive food in Bali also.

-Note: What I’ve understood Three Monkeys is currently under renovation, but they also have a restaurant in Sanur.
+Note: What I’ve understood is that Three Monkeys is currently under renovation, but they also have a restaurant in Sanur.

-After a dinner you might be looking for a place to have a drink or two.
+After dinner, you might be looking for a place to have a drink or two.
 Walk ahead, but not too far.
-Around the football field (soccer for some of you) by the Jalan Monkey Forest you’ll find the most famous bars and the latest nightlife in town.
+Around the football field (soccer for some of you) by the Jalan Monkey Forest, you’ll find the most famous bars and the latest nightlife in town.

 You can’t miss it.
-Neither football field or noise from the bars.
+Neither the football field nor the noise from the bars.

 Ibu Rai

-Crossing the Jalan Dewisita right after the football field you’ll soon see the restaurant Ibu Rai which is popular especially for celebrating a bit more fancier event.
+Crossing the Jalan Dewisita right after the football field, you’ll soon see the restaurant Ibu Rai, which is popular especially for celebrating a bit more fancy events.

-We’ve been here couple of times and it’s nice, but to be honest, not one of our favorites though loved by many foreign visitors.
+We’ve been here a couple of times, and it’s nice, but to be honest, not one of our favorites, though loved by many foreign visitors.

-History of this place makes a good story.
-To keep this post somewhat shortish I won’t repeat it here, but it’s written on Ibu Rai’s own website.
+The history of this place makes a good story.
+To keep this post somewhat shortish, I won’t repeat it here, but it’s written on Ibu Rai’s own website.
 I was so glad to hear this place survived Covid.

-Walking to almost an end of the Jalan Monkey Forest (still on the right-hand side of the street) there’s a restaurant we used to go when we lusted for some European style pasta.
-Unfortunately I don’t know if the place still exist, neither do I remember its name.
+Walking almost to the end of the Jalan Monkey Forest (still on the right-hand side of the street), there’s a restaurant we used to go to when we lusted for some European-style pasta.
+Unfortunately, I don’t know if the place still exists, nor do I remember its name.

 Cafe Wayan & Bakery

-When you cross the road to its left side, you’ll find Cafe Wayan which, despite its name ”cafe”, is offering Balinese meals in a beautiful garden so silent that it’s hard to believe you’re only few steps afar from the busiest street in Ubud.
+When you cross the road to its left side, you’ll find Cafe Wayan, which, despite its name ”cafe”, offers Balinese meals in a beautiful garden so silent that it’s hard to believe you’re only a few steps away from the busiest street in Ubud.

 Just kidding, don’t even try to do this in one night, not even in a month.
 As said, we’ve spent months in Ubud.